fpsvogel/lectiohumana/index.md

 ---

 # Book
-- [*Sursum Corda: Latin Stories and Songs of the Reformers*]({{ site.bookurl }})—An intermediate Latin reader with early Protestant texts.
+- [*Sursum Corda: Latin Stories and Songs of the Reformers*]({{ site.bookurl }}) – An intermediate Latin reader with early Protestant texts.
 Still in the proof of concept stage.

 # Writings
 * Latest at this blog: [{{ site.posts[0].title }}]({{ site.posts[0].url }})<small class="post-date">{{ site.posts[0].date| date: "%m/%y" }}</small>